Good News! AI may not take your job after all…

 1. The Reliability Gap: Capability ≠ Accountability

 Professor Narayanan makes a critical distinction: AI can mimic human tasks with startling fluidity, but it fundamentally lacks the reliability required for high-stakes enterprise decisions.
-In a boardroom, a "hallucinated" insight isn't a quirky glitch; it is a liability.
+In a boardroom, a "hallucinated" insight isn't a quirky glitch; it is a potential disaster.

 In the current business climate, where regulatory scrutiny and ethical AI use are becoming legal mandates, the "black box" nature of LLMs creates a massive gap.
 This is where the human expert steps in.
-We provide the "system of record"—ensuring that data isn't just plausible-sounding, but empirically sound and strategically defensible.
+Human workers provide the "system of record", ensuring that data isn't just plausible-sounding, but empirically sound and strategically defensible.

 2. The Jevons Paradox of Information